The monarch butterflies have been drastically reduced from regular garden visitors to rare garden treats over the past two decades.

 In 2013, the eastern population hit an all-time low as many alarmed butterfly enthusiasts reported seeing no monarchs the entire season…something completely unimaginable a short decade ago!

 2014 & 15 estimates showed a minor increase to the struggling population, but neither report was a cause for butterfly celebration.
-This disturbing downward spiral of magnificent monarchs can not be denied…
+This was not a serious recovery from the disturbing downward spiral.

-Most of us are familiar with the usual suspects for this alarming decline: habitat destruction, pollinator-killing pesticides, and extreme weather conditions, etc. Weather control is not an option (at this point) and stopping others’ pesticide use (barring national legislation) often proves futile, although we should embrace opportunities to respectfully educate others.
+Most of us are familiar with the usual suspects for the monarchs’ population decline: habitat destruction, pollinator-killing pesticides, and extreme weather conditions, etc. Weather control is not an option (at this point) and stopping others’ pesticide use (barring national legislation) often proves futile, although we should embrace opportunities to respectfully educate others.

 Until (and probably even after) there is irrefutable proof that pesticides are killing off pollinators, farmers will choose the needs of their families and businesses over the needs of milkweed butterflies.